 ⚠️ A Life Insurance policy does nothing if you are injured, seriously ill, or temporarily unable to work.
 A holistic mortgage protection plan accounts for all three scenarios — not just the worst one.

-1. Total & Permanent Disability
+Total & Permanent Disability

 TPD: The "Hidden" Mortgage Killer

-Total and Permanent Disability (TPD) insurance pays a lump sum if you are permanently disabled and unlikely ever to work again.
+Total and Permanent Disability (TPD) insurance pays a lump sum if you are permanently disabled and unlikely to ever work again.
 It is one of the most overlooked components of a complete protection strategy.

-🦽Why It Matters
+🦽 Why It Matters

 If you suffer a spinal injury or permanent illness, you don't just lose your income — your costs skyrocket.
 Home modifications, ongoing medical specialists, and care costs all add up.
 Without TPD cover to clear the mortgage, your home can quickly become a liability you can no longer afford to keep.